axel-gilbert/django-react.docker.dev/README.md

-# Sprava - Enterprise Management Software Suite  🏢
+# django-react.docker.dev 🚀

-Sprava is a proprietary software suite for enterprise management.
-The project is divided into two main parts: the frontend and the backend, developed using React and Django respectively.
+This is a public repository for a project template using Django, React, and Docker.
+It includes a basic configuration for development and can serve as a starting point for your own applications.

 ## Project Structure  📂